Capicx73/Linux-dotfiles/README.md

-# Linux-dotfiles
+# My dotfiles
-In this repostory you will find all my dotfiles for an easyer acces and management,
+In this repostory you will find all my dotfiles for an easier aces and management.